derailed-dash/demo-lz-docs/content/_index.md

 # {{< param title >}}

-## Welcome to the LZ-Demo Cloud Portal
+## Welcome to LZ-Demo-Docs

-Here you will find documentation and guidance related to:
+Here you will find a set of _demonstration documentation_, that could conceivably be included in a _Landing Zone in-a-box_ package.
+This would give clients a head start in documenting their LZ implementation.

+These demo docs include:

-- The LZ-Demo's use of public cloud
+- A sample client's use of a GCP landing zone
-- The EPAM Cloud Platform (ECP)
 - Cloud principles
+- Overview of the LZ
-- Design
+- Design overview, resource hierarchy and key design decisions
-- How to get started
+- How to get started, onboarding, and responsibilities of the tenant
 - How to get help